Chapter 3 : III. Of Pretty Girls and So-Called Research

 “It was his idea!” she exclaimed, jabbing a finger into James’ stomach, and he pouted at her.

 “OW!” he whined, before changing his mind and winking at Louis.
-“So, Lou.. when’re you gonna take her to Hogsmeade?”
+“So, Lou...when’re you gonna take her to Hogsmeade?”
 Natasha’s eyes widened.
-James couldn’t really be serious.. could he?
+James couldn’t really be serious...could he?
 Oh, this was too good to be true!
-Louis, however, turned a shade to rival a tomato.
+Louis, however, turned a shade of red to rival a tomato.

 "You know what, Bell, we better leave the couple and give ‘em some privacy –” He grabbed Bonnie’s wrist, groped around in the air a bit before taking the Cloak from Natasha, and disappeared outside the door, Bonnie mouthing a ‘Sorry’ as she went.
 Sadly enough, the peace wasn’t to last.

 “Time for lunch!”
 Georgie sang, skipping inside, taking both Natasha and Louis by the hand and dragging them to where Laney was waiting outside.
 She appeared to have face-palmed herself.
 Georgie was acting like a happy little schoolgirl, but Laney was more than enough to keep her calm and let Natasha and Louis walk on ahead, though they didn’t do anything while a hyperactive fourteen-year-old with a camera and the head of Hogwarts’ best selling newspaper were watching.
 Natasha actually thought they would make it to lunch without any trouble, until –